lucidBrot/einz/protocols/documentation_Messages.md

 `ruleset` is a (not specifically sorted) JSONObject of rules.
 Every rule contains a `rulename` JSONObject and further details specific to the rule.

 The **Server** sends this to the Client.
 The Client responds with the response once it's ready.

+Regarding extensibility, we don't need a String for the integers, because the negative numbers are free for this

 ##### Request